 Stories oftentimes find their essence in the women who weave them, shaped and moulded by their experiences of love, loss, betrayal, triumph and hope.
 Magical Women, edited and compiled by Sukanya Venkataraghavan is one such anthology, a perfect blend of fantasy, romance and reality of what being a woman entails.

-The collection includes are 14 beautiful stories written by strong writers, including Venkataraghavan.
-She has successfully curated creativity and craftsmanship, to bring us tales of intrigue and absolute delight.
+The collection includes 14 beautiful stories written by strong writers, including Venkataraghavan.
+She has successfully curated creativity and craftsmanship, to bring us tales of intrigue and an absolute delight.

 Profound Nature of Loss

 Loss is not necessarily material.
 Many of the female protagonists in the stories experience loss – of a loved one, of innocence, of humanity — but never of hope.
 The women in “Magical Women” are stunningly self-aware of themselves and their circumstances, they beat the odds almost every single time.

 Mahi from Sejal Mehta’s “Earth and Evolution Walk Into A Bar” is a woman on a war path.
 She is mother nature and she is angry at the constant violation of her body by her ‘children’.
 But instead of cowing down to her maker, she grabs back her agency and rebels, even when the path in front of her is one of self-destruction.

 The female protagonist in Nikita Deshpande’s “The Girl Who Haunted Death” is a contemporary Savitri who, at first, intends to bring her husband back from the clutches of Death.
 But Deshpande’s story makes us wonder, what if Savitri fell in love with Death instead?
 While at the beginning of the story she is experiencing the loss of her husband, a part of her is sentient to the possibility that after all this time, maybe it is Death’s company that she misses.